course-dprep/airbnb-price-calculator/README.md

 ```
 git clone https://github.com/{your username}/airbnb-price-calculator.git
 ```
-3. Set your working directory to "airbnb-price-calculator" and run the following command:
+3. Set your working directory to `airbnb-price-calculator` and run the following command:
 ```
 make
 ```